-After three months of lockdown our meeting rooms are now open for wedding receptions, meetings, training, support groups and for general use as a venue.
+Our meeting rooms are currently open for wedding receptions, meetings, training, support groups and for general use as a venue.

 Due to the Governments current state of alert however, we have produced a safe events policy for all hirers.
 (See below)

-Whether you are new to the venue or considering resuming your meetings, please feel free to discuss your requirements with us.
+Whether you are new to the venue or considering resuming your meetings, please contact us to discuss your requirements.

 We hope that together we can ensure events are conducted in the safest way possible.

 Covid-19 Safe Events Policy

-This JCT safer events policy is intended to provide guidance to room hirers and facilitators of events taking place in our Jesus Centres.
+This JCT safer events policy is intended to provide guidance to room hirers and facilitators of events taking place on our premises.
 The policy is based on the latest government guidance.

 The JCT is committed to ensuring the health, safety and welfare of its employees and those affected by its undertaking.
 However, all facilitators and room hirers are expected to manage their events in a way that minimizes the possibility of Covid-19 spreading from one person to another or being populated in any part of the premises.